emaubin/INTERCHANGE/README.md

 The pipeline has not been tested with other versions of the above programs, but newer versions probably work by checking that the options used still exist

-Hardware requirements: this pipeline is developed for Linux/Unix operating system.\n With the test dataset, we used:
+Hardware requirements: this pipeline is developed for Linux/Unix operating system.

+With the test dataset, we used:
     - x86-64 CPUs
     - 32 Go of system memory